mattppal/blog/src/content/blog/making-the-most-of-airflow.md

 One specific point of contention was **[Apache Airflow](https://airflow.apache.org/)**.

-My perspective is one of a solo data engineer, who's able to implement _any_ open source tool I choose.
-As a small team, we have minimal tech debt and existing infrastructure can easily be migrated— what a luxury!
-Hopefully, it isn't difficult to see why Airflow isn't a top choice.
-There are so many tools that can move faster, have better support, or come with advanced functionality out-of-the-box.
+My perspective is one of a solo data guy on a small team.
+We have minimal tech debt and our current tools can easily be migrated— what a luxury!
+It's obvious Airflow isn't a top choice.
+There are so many tools that can move faster, have better support, or come with advanced functionality.

 For many, however, this **is not** reality.
 Perhaps you're on an established team with hundreds of DAGs or your org is one of many using hosted Airflow, which is available on _every_ major cloud provider ([Amazon](https://aws.amazon.com/managed-workflows-for-apache-airflow/) / [Google](https://cloud.google.com/composer) / [Azure](https://learn.microsoft.com/en-us/azure/data-factory/concept-managed-airflow)).
+In the words of [Annath](https://www.linkedin.com/in/ananthdurai/) at [Data Engineering Weekly](https://www.dataengineeringweekly.com/): "[sometimes] a known devil is better than an unknown [one]."

 Due to the popularity, adoption, and momentum of Airflow, it will be around for years, if not decades, regardless of competition.
 For the same reasons, understanding **how Airflow works** can be a game-changer for data engineers— up-skilling popular tools improves marketability and potential impact.
-Hence, there are some direct and quite a few indirect reasons to know how Airflow works, at a minimum.
+Hence, there are quite a few reasons to know how Airflow works, at a minimum.

-Last week, I sat down with [Daniel Imberman](https://www.linkedin.com/in/danielimberman/), who walked me through some features of the [AstroSDK](https://github.com/astronomer/astro-sdk).
-Our conversation opened my eyes to potential solutions for common problems in Airflow.
+Last week, I sat down with [Daniel Imberman](https://www.linkedin.com/in/danielimberman/) of [Astronomer](https://www.astronomer.io/), who walked me through some features of their [AstroSDK](https://github.com/astronomer/astro-sdk), which I found quite helpful.
 While I was writing this post, [Jake Watson](https://www.linkedin.com/in/jake-watson-data/) reached out about a [very similar peice](https://thedataplatform.substack.com/p/why-airflow-sometimes-wins).
 I agree with many of Jake's points and hope to extend his argument on why Airflow "sometimes wins."

-My goal this week is to give Airflow a fair shake and talk about how **you** can make the most of **your** Airflow deployment to build robust, production-ready DAGs.
+My goal this week is to give Airflow a fair shake 🧂 and talk about how **you** can make the most of **your** Airflow deployment to build robust, production-ready DAGs.

 ## 👨🏻‍🔬 Let's Make the Most of It

-Quite a bit has changed in the last few versions of Airflow— thought the [TaskFlow API was released in December 2020](https://airflow.apache.org/blog/airflow-two-point-oh-is-here/), the Airflow team has continued to provide improved functionality that competes with newer orchestrators (Dagster, Prefect, Mage) on a number of fronts, [fixing bugs and expanding the scope of Dynamic Task Mapping](https://github.com/apache/airflow/pulls?q=is%3Apr+author%3Auranusjr+is%3Aclosed+milestone%3A%22Airflow+2.5.0%22).
+Quite a bit has changed in the last few versions of Airflow— though the [TaskFlow API was released in December 2020](https://airflow.apache.org/blog/airflow-two-point-oh-is-here/), the Airflow team has continued to provide improved functionality that competes with newer orchestrators (Dagster, Prefect, Mage) on a number of fronts, [fixing bugs and expanding the scope of Dynamic Task Mapping](https://github.com/apache/airflow/pulls?q=is%3Apr+author%3Auranusjr+is%3Aclosed+milestone%3A%22Airflow+2.5.0%22).

 Much of this new functionality can be used to provide a smoother experience during development and improve code testability.
 Coupled with some external tools, we can _make the most of Airflow_ by adhering to best practices.